ponnhide/patchworklib/README.md

 #### 08092022: Version 0.4.6 is released.
 - A few bugs were fixed (See issue [#18](https://github.com/ponnhide/patchworklib/issues/18)).
-- Ploting speed was improved.
+- Plotting speed was improved.

 #### 07202022: Version 0.4.5 is released.
 - A few bugs were fixed.